Nature's Water Infrastructure - A Foundation for Our Communities

 Moving forward to repair and build back better, our efforts will be only as successful as our natural waterways are healthy.
 Figuring out what streams and rivers require – giving them room to roam in floods by moving infrastructure off their floodplains, helping them repair and regulate themselves through the use of natural stream restoration methods – is essential to rebuilding in a way that reduces risks for people.
 Increasingly, these assumptions are informing the rebuilding for the next storm and the work needed to adapt to our changing climate in a way that is cost-efficient and effective.

-Support our river restoration work for clean water and healthy streams.
+Support our river restoration work for climate resilience, clean water, and healthy streams.
 Give with confidence today!

 The process that led to the construction of Site 3 was years in the making.
 Historically, beyond the damage from a century of log drives, this section of the river was heavily mined for road gravel until the 1970s.
 This practice removed the river’s riffle structures – the bony shallow areas that are essential to maintain the river’s slope.
 The Ausable River Association’s 2008 Watershed Management Plan Strategy identified this section of river as a priority for assessment and restoration.
 But funds were lacking at the time.
 In 2012, in response to the devastation of Irene, the NYS Department of State led a series of public meetings and working groups involving citizens, businesses, and non-profits from the Towns of Keene and Jay, where the flooding was concentrated in the North Country.
 This resident-driven process created the New York Rising Community Reconstruction Plan of 2013.
 The plan listed the restoration of streams, protection of floodplains, and replacement of undersized culverts as priorities for action, among many other projects.
 Each of the two towns received $4.5 million in storm recovery funds.
 That money began to move critical Rising Community projects forward, but not those concerned with stream restoration.